By Mel @troubleon8wheels

 Cons: Does not offer arch support - additional innersole may be required, particularly if you are skating for a while.

-Availability: We are able to re-stock these in just a couple of days.
+Availability: We keep some stock of these and are able to re-stock these in just a couple of days.
 Please pop a pre-order through our website if your size is out of stock.

 These vinyl skates are built by Riedell, and are considered an entry-level roller derby skate.
 This particular model comes styled with hot pink laces and matching wheels, that are suitable for indoor skating.
 These wheels are fairly wide, which is great if you are starting out as the will provide you with more stability.
 If your space is a flat tennis court, basketball court or similar, the wheels would be totally fine.